jhkluiver/UnityQuantizedMeshViewer/ReadMe.md

 # Tiled maps

 The pyramid tile structure is used to retrieve the height mesh and terrain texture.
 For the terrain texture Google maps and OSM can be used as tiled maps.
 These tiled maps are also called ' XYZ'  or ' Slippy Map'.
 The tiles have a fixed size (e.g.  256x256 pixels),  the projection is web mercator (meter).
-The tiles are defined by zoom level and X and Y. Google Maps and OpenStreetMap have the same Y  encoding, in  the TMS (Tile map Service) the Y is flipped.
+The tiles are defined by zoom level and X and Y. Google Maps and OpenStreetMap have the same X  encoding, in  the TMS (Tile map Service) the Y is flipped.
 The Terrain Mesh format uses the TMS encoding.

 For Open Street Map / Google Maps: